Shays's Rebellion: Early rumblings

-One early protest against the government was led by Job Shattuck of Groton, Massachusetts in 1782, who organized residents to physically prevent tax collectors from doing their work.
+One early protest against the government was led by Job Shattuck of Groton, Massachusetts, in 1782, who organized residents to physically prevent tax collectors from doing their work.
 A second, larger-scale protest took place in Uxbridge, Massachusetts on the Rhode Island border on February 3, 1783, when a mob seized property that had been confiscated by a constable and returned it to its owners.
 Governor Hancock ordered the sheriff to suppress these actions.

 Most rural communities attempted to use the legislative process to gain relief.
 Petitions and proposals were repeatedly submitted to the state legislature to issue paper currency, which would depreciate the currency and make it possible to pay a high-value debt with lower-valued paper.
-The merchants were opposed to the idea, including James Bowdoin, since they stood to lose from such measures, and the proposals were repeatedly rejected.
+The merchants, including James Bowdoin, were opposed to the idea since they stood to lose from such measures, and the proposals were repeatedly rejected.

 Governor Hancock resigned in early 1785 citing health reasons, though some suggested that he was anticipating trouble.
 Bowdoin had repeatedly lost to Hancock in earlier elections, but he was elected governor that year—and matters became more severe.
 He stepped up civil actions to collect back taxes, and the legislature exacerbated the situation by levying an additional property tax to raise funds for the state's portion of foreign debt payments.
 Even comparatively conservative commentators such as John Adams observed that these levies were "heavier than the People could bear".